SuspiciousDuck/aurinstall/README.md

 # aurinstall
 This is a program to automate installing things on an Arch system.
 I was frustrated having to manually install things that were not on pacman when installing things like ffmpeg-full.
 With this, it is completely automated!
-There are likely plenty bugs with this, as it's just a small side project and I have only tested this on my machine.
+There are likely plenty bugs with this, as it's just a small side project and I have only tested this on my machine.<br>
+update: I made this before I found out that yay exists

 # Usage
 To install, just download the zip folder and unzip it with a program of your choice. <br>